 Students register for nine hours of classes during the fall and spring semesters and six hours of classes during the summer term.

-5. Since there is not a thesis required for the program, is there a comprehensive exam?
+5. Since there is not a thesis required for the program, is there a final comprehensive exam?

 No. After the conclusion of the first year of study, students complete a comprehensive exam.
 In the last semester of study, students take a capstone course.
 Both are designed to evaluate their knowledge base and help redirect their focus toward professional employment.